-Samsung Galaxy S23 Ultra vs S22 Ultra: Rumoured differences
+Samsung Galaxy S23 Ultra vs S22 Ultra: What's the rumoured difference?

-(Pocket-lint) - Samsung is expected to announce the Galaxy S23 lineup at the beginning of 2023, with most rumours suggesting we will see the devices revealed in early February.
+Samsung is expected to announce the Galaxy S23 lineup at the beginning of February 2023, with the company's next Galaxy Unpacked event scheduled for 1 February.

-Though nothing is confirmed as yet, it's thought there will be a standard Galaxy S23, S23+ and a S23 Ultra.
+It's thought there will be a standard Galaxy S23, S23+ and an S23 Ultra revealed at the event after a number of rumours surrounding all three of the devices have appeared over the last few months.

-There have been a number of rumours surrounding all three of the devices, but here we are looking at how the Samsung Galaxy S23 Ultra could compare to the Galaxy S22 Ultra, based on the rumoured specifications.
+We've covered off how the Samsung Galaxy S23, S23+ and S23 Ultra could compare to each other in a separate feature, but here we are looking at how the Samsung Galaxy S23 Ultra could compare to its predecessor - the Galaxy S22 Ultra, based on the rumoured specifications.
 Will it be worth the upgrade?

 Design

-Based on the leaked images, it looks as though the Samsung Galaxy S23 Ultra will share a similar design to its predecessor.
+Based on the leaked images, it looks as though the Samsung Galaxy S23 Ultra will share a very similar design to its predecessor.
 A premium build is expected, along with rounded edges and the rear camera lenses positioned in the top left corner, outside of a housing.

 Like the S22 Ultra, it is also expected that the S23 Ultra will feature a built-in S Pen, retaining its place as the Galaxy Note successor and an IP68 water and dust resistance is also expected.

 Rumours claim the S23 Ultra will measure 163.4 x 78.1 x 8.9mm, which is pretty much identical to the S22 Ultra that measures 163.3 x 77.9 x 8.9mm.
-The S22 Ultra comes in a multitude of colours.
-For now, we don't know the colour options for the S23 Ultra.
+The S22 Ultra comes in a multitude of colours and the S23 Ultra is expected to do the same, with rumours of Black, Cream, Green and Lavender colour options.

-The S22 Ultra comes with a centralised punch hole camera on the front of the device, which the S23 Ultra is also rumoured to offer.
+The S22 Ultra comes with a centralised punch hole camera on the front of the device, which the S23 Ultra is also rumoured to offer, and the in-display fingerprint sensor also sounds like it will make a reappearance for 2023.
 It therefore looks like most of the changes this time around could be internal.

 Display